 The World Englishes Committee consists of the following Marion L. Brittain Postdoctoral Fellows:

-Dr. Jeff Howard, managing editor of World Englishes: Linguistic Variety, Global Society and RAMBLE
+Dr. Mike Lehman, chair and managing editor of World Englishes: Linguistic Variety, Global Society and RAMBLE

 Mike is a Marion L. Brittain Postdoctoral Fellow at Georgia Institute of Technology.
 His research explores the potential of borders in reimagining our notions of human rights and belonging.
-He posits the figure of the migrant as central for an alternative understanding of literature as a site of resistance, and as a way to being to imagine new logics of global connection.
 His scholarship has been published in and is forthcoming in Crossings: Journal of Migration & Culture, Ariel: A Review of International English Literature, and several edited collections.
 He teaches composition courses at Georgia Tech on multimodal communication, refugee and migrant narratives, and border rhetorics and aesthetics.